llafuente/language/types/array.md

-<a name="array"></a>
+<a name="array-type"></a>
 ## array

-* Arrays are always dense.
+* Arrays are always dense and memory continuos.

-* Arrays always contains a common type
+* Arrays always contains a common type.

-* Assign a pointer to something in the array it's only possible if fixed size.
+## memory safety notes.

+* Array has two iterator, safe and unsafe. the latest is fastest but it's not memory safe...

+* When an array is resized could be stored in other memory block, all raw pointers should be invalidated.

+## syntax

 ```syntax
 array-literal